realXtend/doc/arch_article/simple.rst

 growing set of application examples in the Naali example scenes directory available on GitHub [naali-scenes]_.
 We present two of them here to illustrate how the EC model works in practice.
-First there is an implementation of a Second Life (tm) style avatar, implemented using a set of ECs and Javascript code to run both on the server and the clients to implement the functionality, for example to play back the walking animation as the avatar moves.
+First there is an implementation of a SL-style avatar, implemented using a set of ECs and Javascript code to run both on the server and the clients to implement the functionality, for example to play back the walking animation as the avatar moves.
 This is achieved without the base platform nor the protocol having the concept of an avatar.
 The other example is a simple presentation application where we use custom data to share the presentation outline for all participants, and to let the presenter control the view for the others as the presentation proceeds.

 Making of Avatars